jaidevshriram/jaidevshriram.github.io/_projects/subtl_ai.markdown

 ---

-As per of the 'Design and Analysis of Software Systems' course, my team of four worked with subtl.ai - a startup at CIE - IIIT Hyderabad.
+As part of the 'Design and Analysis of Software Systems' course, my team of four worked with subtl.ai - a startup at CIE - IIIT Hyderabad.
 After extensive discussions with the subtl.ai team, we prototyped and iterated through many versions of the product, as per their requirements.

 The final product had